sk-classroom/asc-final-exam/exam-examples.md

    >Answer: B) To determine the output signal based on the weighted sum of inputs

 4. In the context of perceptron learning, what does the term "linear separability" refer to?
-   - [ ] A) The ability to separate data points using a non-inear boundary
+   - [ ] A) The ability to separate data points using a non-linear boundary
    - [ ] B) The requirement that data points must be distributed in a linear fashion
    - [ ] C) The possibility of drawing a straight line or hyperplane to separate two classes without misclassifications
    - [ ] D) The linear relationship between the perceptron's weights and its inputs